Nurturing leads in HubSpot (in 2020): The ultimate guide

-You want to have high click through rates onto your landing page to purchase the trail, as well as a high open rate.
+You want to have high click-through rates on your landing page to purchase the trail, as well as a high open-rate.

-Look forward into the conclusion to see how you can start creating workflows and winning lead scoring systems to make sure that you’re continuously nurturing your leads and increasing your close rate.
+Later on, we discuss how you can start creating workflows and winning lead scoring systems to ensure you’re continuously nurturing your leads and increasing your close rate.

 Getting leads onto your website is truly a big victory.
 But they won’t do your business much good unless you’re able to nurture the lead and secure the sale.